-A fight for power soon develops between the two pigs Snowball and Napoleon.
-The rivalry comes to a head over Snowball's idea to build a windmill.
-At the final debate about the windmill, Napoleon summons dogs he has secretly reared to be his own vicious servants and has them chase Snowball from Animal Farm.
+In the winter, Mollie disappears to serve a man in town.
+The pigs argue over how to plan the coming season and the rivalry between Snowball and Napoleon comes to a head over Snowball's idea to build a windmill.
+Snowball convinces animals by insisting that a windmill would give them electricity and ensure they only have to work three days per week, while Napoleon quietly insists this is nonsense.
+At the final debate about the windmill, Napoleon summons the puppies, whom he secretly reared to be his own vicious servants, and has them chase Snowball from Animal Farm.
 Napoleon tells the other animals that Snowball was a "bad influence," eliminates the animals' right to vote, and takes "the burden" of leadership on himself.
 He sends around a pig named Squealer, who persuades the animals that Napoleon has their best interests at heart.